shenanigans/node-doczar/README.md

 inner Declarations affect the parent Declaration, not the one immediately above.
 You can use a forward slash after a Component type to add value types to a Component, and use the pipe character to chain multiple value types onto the same Component.

+Each documentation string between the declaration lines is rendered in the final output as a markdown document.
+Prior to rendering, indentation is normalized by eliminating the longest-possible identical string of whitespace characters from the begining of every line in each document.
+Simply: if every line starts with 8 spaces, it will be rendered as starting with none.
+Whitespace is ignored on declaration lines.
 ```c
 /**     @class FooBox
     Represents a box of foos.